 WordPress has built-in security measures that allow webmasters to easily deter hacking and malicious attacks.
 But, these security features need thorough configuration and frequent testing.
-It includes automatic update of WordPress version as well as the theme or plugins you use, managing multiple roles, and generating complex passwords.
+It includes an automatic update of the WordPress version as well as the theme or plugins you use, managing multiple roles, and generating complex passwords.

 Failing to update a plugin may also compromise the security of your website. every CMS and eCommerce website has certain built-in features to ensure the security of your digital assets.
 The ease of quickly transforming a WordPress website into an eCommerce website is also attracting lots of people to set up a webshop in no time.

 It is increasing hacking vulnerabilities for the online store that are based on WordPress.
 Thus, setting up an online store is getting more challenging.
 It can be the major reason that merchants and web architects prefer web development on a stand-alone eCommerce platform like Magento or PrestaShop.
 These dedicated applications have one thing in common and that’s advanced security features.